-05 Oct What have ethics in yoga got to do with mental health?
+05 Oct What have yoga’s ethics got to do with mental health?

-“Authentic yoga has always had its focus on the high ideal of mental health and spiritual realisations….The foundation of all genuine yoga practice, like any other spiritual discipline in the world, lies in the realm of moral behaviour.”
+“Authentic yoga has always had its focus on the high ideal of mental health and spiritual realisations.”
 (Georg Feuerstein, 2007, Yoga Morality)

-From the Yamas and the Niyamas in Patanjali’s Yoga Sutras, which describe how we should be with ourselves and others, to Karma Yoga, which invites us to participate in actions that are true and just, this integral component to our yoga practice opens us up to a conversation about what it means, simply, to be a good human being.
+This integral aspect to our yoga practice opens us up to a conversation about what it means, simply, to be a good human being.

 My asana practice (yoga postures) have made me fit and strong.
 Relaxation has made me calmer, meditation has focussed my mind.
 And now?

 While less pain, or reducing stress, can be enough to draw someone to yoga, it’s usually not enough to continue long enough to see the full benefits.
 They need to be open to a deeper motivation.
 They have to be open to having a conversation with themselves about what is meaningful to them.
 That is, clarity about how they want to live.

 Sometimes that takes time to find, and it certainly evolves with time.
 As teachers we must always hold the question for when they are ready.
 Without that inquiry, the pain – and with it, the anxiety of being alive – is at best kept at bay.